Vinh Tan 4 is a 1,800MW super-critical thermal power plant developed by Vietnam Electricity (EVN) in Binh Thuan, Vietnam.

 The main transformer of the first unit of Vinh Tan 4 thermal power plant was successfully energised on 12 July 2016, while the second unit was connected to the national power system in December 2016.

 Coal handling at Vinh Tan 4 thermal power project

-Vinh Tan 4 plant will use approximately 2.8Mt of coal, which will be imported by 100,000dwt ships to the coal jetty.
+Vinh Tan 4 plant uses approximately 2.8Mt of coal, which is imported by 100,000dwt ships to the coal jetty.

-The coal will be unloaded and transported to the coal yard by conveyor belts, before being delivered to the bunker bay in the main station building via a bucket wheel stacker / reclaimer.
+The coal is unloaded and transported to the coal yard by conveyor belts before being delivered to the bunker bay in the main station building via a bucket-wheel stacker / reclaimer.